Addressable Anonymous

 Q4: If an anonymous user gets identified later, does the blacklist status stay?

 A. Yes.
 If an anonymous user was blacklisted earlier, the blacklist status remains even after they are identified.
-Their preference is honored.
+Their preference is honoured.

 Q5: Can a blacklisted user receive messages again if they opt-in later?